Kristy Odamura

 Kristy Odamura (born October 3, 1977 in Vancouver, British Columbia) is a Canadian softball second baseman.
 She began playing softball at age eight.
-She is a graduate of the University of Hawaii-Hilo.
+She is a graduate of the University of Hawaiʻi at Hilo.
 She was a part of the Canadian Softball team that finished 8th at the 2000 Summer Olympics and part of the Canadian Softball team that finished 5th at the 2004 Summer Olympics.